 Claims against doctors, hospitals, and other healthcare providers are governed by Missouri Revised Statutes Section 516.105, which sets a two-year deadline.
 Medical malpractice cases are already among the most complex in personal injury law.
 A two-year window makes acting quickly even more important.

-Claims Against Government Entities: 90-Day Notice Requirement
+Claims Against the Government: The 90-Day Notice Rule

 If your injury was caused by a city, county, or state government agency, such as a city-operated vehicle or a road hazard caused by negligent government maintenance, you must file a formal notice of your claim within 90 days of the incident in most circumstances.
 Missing this administrative deadline can bar your lawsuit entirely, even though the standard lawsuit period is longer.
 If any government entity might be responsible for your injury, you need to speak with an attorney immediately.